Ready to Start

 Starting your real estate career is easier than you think.
 Here are the four key steps to get licensed and start building your business.

-Register for and complete the state-required 63-hour Pre-License class with a Florida Real Estate Commission–approved school like Powerhouse Real Estate School.
+Register for and complete the 63-hour Pre-License class with a Florida Real Estate Commission–approved school like Powerhouse Real Estate School.

-Once the State has approved your application and you’ve passed the pre-license class, you’ll receive an email to schedule your schedule your Florida real estate exam with Pearson VUE.
+Once the State has approved your application and you’ve passed the pre-license class, you’ll receive an email to schedule your state exam with Pearson VUE.

 The Florida Real Estate Commission (FREC) requires all applicants seeking a sales associate license to complete the FREC I Pre-License Course, a 63-hour program that includes 60 hours of classroom instruction and a 100-question multiple-choice exam.
 To successfully complete the course, students may miss no more than 8 hours of instruction and must pass the end-of-course exam with a score of 70% or higher.